 During a 30-minute virtual Alo Moves class, you’re taught rebound training.
 Since fascia is 10 times more reactive to movement than muscles, Alo Moves offers quick dynamic stretches that can increase your balance, proprioception, and reflexes that can alleviate soreness.

 It was obvious after viewing Alo Moves coach Dylan Werner’s explainer video that the program has elasticity fascial conditioning down to a science.
 Every movement throughout the sessions lasts about 0.8 to 1.2 seconds – imitating just how fast the elastic qualities of the fascia come into play in real-life scenarios.

-One example of Warner's moves is the sit and reach, which conditions the back of the body from the heels all the way to the back of the head.
-You start the move by sitting down with your legs out in front of you, engageing your quads and extending your arms toward your toes so they are parallel with your legs.
+One example of Warner’s moves is the sit and reach, which conditions the back of the body from the heels all the way to the back of the head.
+You start the move by sitting down with your legs out in front of you, engaging your quads and extending your arms toward your toes so they are parallel with your legs.
 Keeping your neck long and your feet flexed, you pulse forward for three rounds of 20.
 By doing this, you are pulling the fascia to end, then allowing it to return.

-Three days of weaving through trees in the snowy Wasatch mountains confirmed that fascia was more a part of the equation than I ever realised.
+Three days of weaving through trees in the snowy Wasatch mountains confirmed that fascia was more a part of the equation than I ever realized.
 I was soon validated in all my research after a few online sessions began to aid my pain.
-Each dynamic movement, which was followed by rebounding into a neutral position, further increased my body's range of motion, boosting my athletic performance and mobility.
+Each dynamic movement, which was followed by rebounding into a neutral position, further increased my body’s range of motion, boosting my athletic performance and mobility.